Tennessee Dirt Bike Rules: What Riders Need to Know

 Where You Can Ride

-• Riding on public roads is permitted only if the dirt bike has been converted to meet street-legal requirements and is properly titled, registered, and insured.
+Riding on public roads is permitted only if the dirt bike has been successfully converted, titled, registered as a motorcycle, and insured.

 Rider Requirements

-• A valid Tennessee driver’s license with a motorcycle endorsement or a motorcycle-only license is required to operate a street-legal dirt bike on public roads.
+• A valid Tennessee driver’s license with a motorcycle endorsement, or

-• If the motorcycle is not equipped with a windshield, riders must wear eye protection such as goggles or a face shield.
+If the motorcycle does not have a windshield, riders must wear eye protection such as goggles or a face shield.

 Penalties for Non-Compliance

-Failure to follow Tennessee’s dirt bike laws may result in:
+Failure to follow Tennessee’s dirt bike requirements may result in:

-• Vehicle Impoundment: Unauthorized or improperly equipped dirt bikes may be impounded.
+Improperly equipped or unregistered dirt bikes may be impounded.

-• License Suspension: Operating without required endorsements or insurance can lead to suspension of driving privileges.
+Operating without the required endorsement or insurance can lead to suspension of driving privileges.

 Relevant Tennessee Laws and Agencies